-Zirconia is a metal oxide derived from zirconium, a metal in the titanium family, and can be found all over the world.
-Common household items such as dinnerware, pipes, and electrical fixtures are made from zirconia.
+Zirconia is a metal oxide derived from zirconium, a metal in the titanium family, and can be found worldwide.
+Everyday household items such as dinnerware, pipes, and electrical fixtures are made from zirconia.
 Because of its natural strength and durability, zirconia is an ideal material for dental crowns.
-Zirconia crowns are best for patients who need posterior crowns, which require a lot of strength for chewing and grinding food.
+Zirconia crowns are best for patients who need posterior crowns, which require strength for masticating food.

 What is PFM?

-As the name suggests, porcelain fused to metal (PFM) crowns are a combination of porcelain and metal.
-The porcelain overlay is color-matched to your natural teeth, but the darker metal color could show at the gum line, especially if your gums recede.
+As the name suggests, porcelain-fused-to-metal (PFM) crowns combine porcelain and metal.
+The porcelain overlay is color-matched to the natural teeth, but the darker metal color could show at the gingival margin, especially if there is gingival recession.
 Dentists usually recommend PFM restorations for patients who desire strength and a natural appearance.

 Why Use Zirconia Over PFM?

 Reliability and Durability

 Safer for Patients

 Zirconia offers superior strength and durability for dental crowns.
 It is at least three times stronger than porcelain or PFM restorations.
 Unlike porcelain, zirconia can withstand wear and tear without chipping, so zirconia restorations tolerate the forces of mastication and bruxism.
 Thanks to newer monolithic zirconia (single, solid blocks of zirconia), this crown is nearly unbreakable and built to withstand the harsh environment, especially in the posterior area of the mouth.